• Home /

 Clean and inspect your fireplace

 Wood-burning fireplaces produce tar and creosote build-up in the chimney, which is a fire hazard.
 Have a professional inspect and clean chimneys and fireplaces each year.
-Treated chimney cleaning logs may reduce creosote build-up, but it’s not a substitute for a professional cleaning.
+Treated chimney cleaning logs may reduce creosote build-up, but it’s not a substitute for professional cleaning.

 Time required: 1 hour